 Performance reviews and appraisals

-Objectives give employees focus and appraisals make them feel that their good work is recognised.
-You can also discuss any weaknesses or problems and identify solutions together.
+Objectives give employees focus, and appraisals make them feel their good work is being recognised.
+You can also discuss any weaknesses or problems, and identify solutions together.

 A big part of successful performance reviews and appraisals is being able to communicate well with your staff.
-You'll find some useful tips and advice on our communication skills for managers to help.
+You'll find some useful tips and advice on our communication skills for managers page.

 Set up the processes

-The most effective way to conduct KPI and performance reviews is to have a combination of structured face to face discussions with diary notes quarterly then half yearly reviews with a full review at the end of the year.
-Also, remove the prospect of a discussion about pay.
-Retain this for another time as an employee should be able to leave their review thinking about performance.
+The most effective way to conduct KPI and performance reviews is to have a combination of structured face-to-face discussions – with diary notes – quarterly, then half yearly, and a full review at the end of each year.

 In conducting a performance review, you should: